What’s the Difference Between the Jeep Wrangler and the Jeep Cherokee?

 The Jeep Wrangler

 The Jeep Wrangler is an iconic off-road machine with a lineage going back over generations of adventure.
-While the SUV class has started to focus more on more on producing vehicles that will never leave the city or highway, the Jeep Wrangler has remained a pure example of rugged backcountry capability.
+While the new SUV class has started to focus more on more on producing vehicles that will never leave the city or highway, the Jeep Wrangler has remained a pure example of rugged backcountry capability.

 Just check out the following select features: